Bioinformatics-studyclub/Session_1_Printing-and-Manipulating-Text/README.md

 # Session_1_Printing-and-Manipulating-Text

-In this study group we read through the appropriate chapter **(Chapter 2)** in the **Python for Biologist book** And then we congregate to discuss how we fared in the exercises at the end of the chapter.
+In this study group we read through the appropriate chapter **(Chapter 2)** in the **Python for Biologist book.**

+We then congregate to discuss how we fared in the exercises at the end of the chapter.

-We then go through some additional Theory and Exercises if time permits.
+Thereafter we go through some additional Theory and Exercises if time permits.

   1. Link to the book from which we do most of our exercises: https://ia800602.us.archive.org/18/items/PythonForBiologists./Python%20for%20Biologists..pdf